apache/nuttx/configs/sama5d4-ek/README.txt

        This configuration has the media player application enabled.
-That player is still a work in progress and is only partially integrated with the NxPlay as of this writing.
+That player is still a work in progress and is only partially integrated with the NxPlayer as of this writing.

        At present, the the WM8904 driver is not included in the configuration.
 Instead the "NULL" audio device in built in to